yotsubo/o-glasses/README.md

 ## Usage
 ####  Mode1(data set validation:データセットの検証)
-The following command shows an example of validating data set you prepare.
-O-glasses divides each file into 256 byte and creates 256-dimensional feature vector from 256 Byte raw data normalization and do validation using k-fold cross validation.
+The following command shows an example of validating data set you prepare. o-glasses divides each file into 256 byte and creates 256-dimensional feature vector from 256 Byte raw data normalization and do validation using k-fold cross validation.
 ```
 >python o-glasses.py -d path-to-data-set
 ```